minhduchoang301/minhduchoang301.github.io/index.md

 ---
 # About Me
 <img alt="A picture of me" src="./ava.jpeg" style="height: 50vh; display: block; margin: 1em auto;">
-I am Minh Duc Hoang (Duc), a Quantitative Analyst at Squarepoint Capital & Graduate Student at the School of Engineering & Applied Sciences at the University of Pennsylvania.
+I am Minh Duc Hoang (Duc), a Quantitative Analyst at Squarepoint Capital & Graduate Data Science Student at the School of Engineering & Applied Sciences at the University of Pennsylvania.
 In 2023, I graduated the Department of Computer Science at the University of Toronto.
 I'm originally from Hanoi, Vietnam <br/>

 ### Professional Experience:
 + Quantitative Analyst at [Squarepoint Capital](https://www.squarepoint-capital.com/)